Portuguese Mozambique: Demographics

+At close to the eve of independence in 1973 there were 200,000 white settlers in Mozambique making it smaller than Angola in terms of its settler population.
+The colony experienced a sizable level of growth in terms of its settler population in the 20th century which was during a period of sizable immigration for Portugal; with a small number of them coming to Mozambique.

 By 1970, the Portuguese Overseas Province of Mozambique had about 8,168,933 inhabitants.
 Nearly 300,000 were white ethnic Portuguese.
 There was a number of mulattoes, from both European and African ancestry, living across the territory.
 However, the vast majority of the population belonged to local tribal groups which included the Makua–Lomwe, the Shona and the Tsonga.
 Other ethnic minorities included British, Greeks, Chinese and Indians.
-Most inhabitants were black indigenous Africans with a diversity of ethnic and cultural backgrounds, ranging from Shangaan and Makonde to Yao or Shona peoples.
+Most inhabitants were black indigenous Africans with a diversity of ethnic and cultural backgrounds, ranging from Tsonga and Makonde to Yao or Shona peoples.
 The Makua were the largest ethnic group in the north.
-The Sena and Shona (mostly Ndau) were prominent in the Zambezi valley, and the Shangaan (Tsonga) dominated in the south.
+The Sena and Shona were prominent in the Zambezi valley, and the Tsonga dominated in the south.
 In addition, several other minority groups lived a tribal lifestyle across the territory.

 Mozambique had around 250,000 Europeans in 1974 that made up around 3% of the population.
 Mozambique was cosmopolitan as it had Indian, Chinese, Greek and Anglophone communities (over 25,000 Indians and 5,000 Chinese by the early 1970s).
 The capital of Portuguese Mozambique, Lourenço Marques (Maputo), had a population of 355,000 in 1970 with around 100,000 Europeans.
 Beira had around 115,000 inhabitants at the time with around 30,000 Europeans.
-Most of the other cities ranged from 10 to 15% in the number of Europeans, while Portuguese Angola cities had European majorities ranging from 50% to 60%.
+Most of the other cities ranged from 10 to 15% in the number of Europeans, win contrast with Portuguese Angola, where cities had European majorities ranging from 50% to 60%.